Self Employed

 We break down how to get a mortgage if you're self-employed, from what paperwork you'll need, to how your work history and credit score play into the equation.

 Your work history matters.
 Lenders want to see that you have been pulling in a steady income for at least two years and have the paperwork to prove it.
-This is especially important if you have a 1099
+This is especially important if you have a 1099.

 So why does your work history matter?
 We want to ensure that you will be able to pay the mortgage, that you bring in a steady income, and that your income has trended upwards over the years.

-One important thing to note: If you recently became self-employed, and have a W2 is from a similar field, some lenders will make an exception to the two-year rule.
+One important thing to note: If you recently became self-employed, and have a W2 from a similar field, some lenders will make an exception to the two-year rule.

-• State or business license that you hold
+P&L must report business revenue State or business license that you hold

-• 2 years signed IRS Form 1040 & IRS Schedule K1
+2 years personal federal tax returns, all schedules 2 years signed IRS Form 1040 & IRS Schedule K1

-• Business income must be stable and consistent
+3 months bank statements (all pages) Business income must be stable and consistent

-• Case by Case 1 year of tax returns
+Case by Case 1 year of tax returns Letter from CPA/ Tax Preparer

-Get Your FREE Mortgage Rate Quote Now!
+Get Your Mortgage Rate Quote!